DeepModelingHackathon/Hackathon2021/README.md

 2.The calculation of higher derivatives and numerical integrals of this kind of basis function is cumbersome.

-3.If the interpolation property is not required, one can use the **Bernstein polynomial** based on barycentric coordinates,which owns simpler form and has clear formulas for derivation and integral calculation.
+3.If the interpolation property is not required, one can use the **Bernstein polynomial** based on barycentric coordinates, which owns simpler form and has clear formulas for derivation and integral calculation.

 #### Goal:
 1.Design and develop a space class named `BernsteinFiniteElementSpace`, which should have same interfaces as the `LagrangeFiniteElementSpace` class in FEALPy;